Chevron (NYS: CVX) reported earnings on April 26. Here are the numbers you need to know.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 31.6%, 370 basis points better than the prior-year quarter.
-Operating margin was 19.8%, 560 basis points better than the prior-year quarter.
-Net margin was 12.0%, 290 basis points better than the prior-year quarter.
+For the quarter, gross margin was 30.2%, 70 basis points worse than the prior-year quarter.
+Operating margin was 18.1%, 10 basis points better than the prior-year quarter.
+Net margin was 10.9%, 40 basis points worse than the prior-year quarter.
 (Margins calculated in GAAP terms.)

 Looking for alternatives to Chevron?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.